-Learn what you need to plant flowers, how to prepare a garden bed, and how to plant flowers in the ground with the step by step spring flower tutorial.
-Also includes easy tips for parents to teach children how to garden.
+With the step-by-step spring flower DIY tutorial, you can learn what you need to plant flowers, how to prepare a garden bed, and how to plant flowers in the ground.

 What do you need to plant flowers?

-The exact supplies you need will depend on where you want to plant your flowers, the type of flowers that you want to plant, and, if you will be using organic soil amendments instead of synthetic fertilizers.
+You will need gardening tools, flowers, potting soil, containers, pots, or a garden bed to plant in.
+The exact supplies you need will depend on where you want to plant your flowers, the type of flowers you are planting, and whether you use organic soil amendments instead of synthetic fertilizers.

-Gardening Tools and Supplies to Plant Flowers
+Best Gardening Tools and Supplies to Plant Flowers:

-- Wheelbarrow or Garden Cart
+- Wheelbarrow or garden cart

 (optional)